-The STU property covers an area just north of Hoochekoo Creek, west of the Yukon River (Figure 2), within the northeastern edge of the unglaciated Dawson Range (Figure 1) of the Yukon Plateau.
+The STU Project covers an area bisected by Hoochekoo Creek, west of the Yukon River (Figure 2), within the northeastern edge of the unglaciated Dawson Range (Figure 1) of the Yukon Plateau.
 In the STU area glacial cover was partial, valley glaciers extended along major valleys and tributaries depositing glacial drift on lower slopes and valley bottoms.
 Overall ice directions are northwesterly with local southeast ice directions, particularly in the west.
 Colluvium blankets steep slopes and uplands.
 The regional volcanic ash layer is widespread in this area with thicknesses from a few cm to 1m.
 The property is situated within the Yukon Plateau - Central Ecoregion which is characterized by a dry climate and extensive grasslands on south aspect slopes.

 Elevations range from a low of 600m in the eastern property area up to 1075m in the western portion of the STU claim block, a maximum relief of 475m.
-Most slopes are gentle except locally along the north bank of Hoochekoo Creek.
+Most slopes are gentle except locally along the north banks of Hoochekoo and Nancy Lee Creeks.
 North-facing slopes are heavily timbered with black spruce and generally have a thick moss cover.
 Some north facing slopes and low lying wet areas are covered by dense alder and willow.
 South facing slopes are better drained and have a cover of poplar or pine.
-The property is drained by Hoochekoo Creek, a southeast flowing tributary of Hoochekoo Creek, and their tributaries.
+The property is drained by Hoochekoo Creek, a southeast flowing tributary of Hoochekoo Creek, and Nancy Lee Creek and their tributaries.
 The tributaries consist of small streams that occupy broad swampy valleys.
 Northerly flowing tributaries of Big Creek drain the northwestern property area.
 Areas in the northwest portion of the claim block, including part of the A Zone, were burned in the 2004 and 1995 seasons.